Reinforcement Learning for Photonic Component Design

 \section{Abstract}

 We present a new fab-in-the-loop reinforcement learning algorithm for the design of nano-photonic components that accounts for the imperfections present in nanofabrication processes.
-As a demonstration of the potential of this technique, we apply it to the design of photonic crystal grating couplers (PhCGC) fabricated on a 220nm silicon on insulator (SOI) single etch platform.
-This fab-in-the-loop algorithm improves the insertion loss from 8.8 dB to 3.24 dB.
-The widest bandwidth designs produced using our fab-in-the-loop algorithm are able to cover a 150nm bandwidth with less than 10.2 dB of loss at their lowest point.
+As a demonstration of the potential of this technique, we apply it to the design of photonic crystal grating couplers fabricated on an air clad 220 nm silicon on insulator single etch platform.
+This fab-in-the-loop algorithm improves the insertion loss from 8.8 to 3.24 dB.
+The widest bandwidth designs produced using our fab-in-the-loop algorithm can cover a 150 nm bandwidth with less than 10.2 dB of loss at their lowest point.